anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

               <mailto: mcr+ietf@sandelman.ca>";

   description
-   "This module defines the format for a voucher-request.
+   "This module defines the format for a voucher-request form the
-    It is a superset of the voucher itself.
+    pledge in responder mode.
+It bases on the voucher-request defined in RFC 8995, which is a superset of the voucher itself.
     It provides content to the MASA for consideration during a voucher-request.